 Students at all grade levels are welcome to apply.
 Because BAA currently has grades 9-12, auditioning students may be in the 8th, 9th, and 10 grades.
 However, space is extremely limited in the 10th and 11th grades.

-We have two different admission processes: one for theatre, music, and dance and one for visual arts.
-Please click on the Dance, Music, Theatre and Visual Arts links here or in the menu for more detailed admissions information about each arts area.
+We have two different admission processes: one for theatre, music, and dance and one for fashion technology and visual arts.
+Please click on the Dance, Fashion Technology, Music, Theatre and Visual Arts links here or in the menu for more detailed admissions information about each arts area.

 Admissions Process for Grades 10 and 11

 10th and 11th graders who are accepted will be placed on a stand-by list until a seat becomes available.
 We will contact families by mail, email and telephone.

 If the student is accepted or placed on the waitlist, he/she will be asked to complete the admissions application.
 Students send in their official transcripts and write two essays that give them the opportunity to introduce themselves to the BAA community.
 Transcripts allow staff to place students in appropriate classes and essays introduce students to the school and inform placement in advisory.
 Transcripts and essays must be sent to complete the admissions process, but they are not considered in the admission decision.

 You must be a Boston resident to attend Boston Arts Academy.
 Students do not need to be residents of the city of Boston during the admissions process, but we will only accept students who can provide proof of residency by June 30, 2017.
 Click here to view residency requirements for the Boston Public Schools.

 Neighborhoods that are considered part of the City of Boston:

 Allston, Beacon Hill, Brighton, Charlestown, Dorchester, East Boston, Fenway, Jamaica Plain, Hyde Park, Mattapan, North End, Roslindale, Roxbury, South Boston, South End, and West Roxbury.